hschletz/NADA/README.md

 There are currently some limitations with SQLite:

-- SQLite does not support altering and dropping columns directly.
+- SQLite does not support altering and dropping columns and primary keys directly.
 Instead, NADA's methods re-create the table with the altered structure.
 Data and primary keys are preserved, but other attributes (constraints etc.) are not.
-  This applies to all columns of the same table, not just the altered one.
+This applies to all columns of the same table.

 More documentation